 - Buy tickets 2 months in advance to get the lowest fare

-- Some Sky Airline tickets booked through KIWI can be cheaper than on their own site
+- Some Sky Airline tickets booked through Skyscanner can be cheaper than on their own site

 - Plan your trip in a way that you will cross the border between Chile and Argentina by land